- You can download a printable version of the course descriptions listed below.

 Winter 2020, Afternoons, Jan.
 10 – Mar.
 13, 12:50-2:50 p.m.

 J. The Byzantine Empire with Eric McGeer, historian, author, teacher.

 The Byzantine Empire came into being with the dedication of Constantinople as the New Rome in 330 and ended with the fall of the city to the Ottoman Turks in 1453.
 During its eleven centuries, the Greek speaking, Orthodox Christian empire underwent many transformations.
 For much of its existence it was the dominant political force in the Balkans and the eastern Mediterranean and hence played a major role in the history of the Slavic peoples, the Islamic dynasties, the Crusades, and the eastern Christian world.
-The course will illuminate the history of a civilization rich in cultural and artistic achievement, and one whose presence and influence are still visible in Eastern Europe and the Middle East.
+The course illuminates the history of a civilization rich in cultural and artistic achievement and one whose presence and influence are still visible in Eastern Europe and the Middle East.